alecbuetow/WordleBot/README.md

 1) Considers only the remaining possible answers, the words which could be the answer based on the information it has gathered so far.
 2) Assumes all of these words have the same probability of being the answer
-3) Selects a word to guess, "W"
+3) Selects a possible word, "W," it could guess from the remaining words
-4) Selects an answer, "A"
+4) Selects a possible answer, "A," from the remaining words
 5) Counts the number of remaining possible answers if it had guessed word "W" and the answer had been "A"
-6) Repeats step 5 for all answers, and averages the number of remaining possible answers for word "W"
+6) Repeats step 5 for all possible answers, and averages the number of remaining possible answers for word "W"
 7) Repeats steps 4-6 for all guessable words
 8) Selects the word "W" with the lowest averages number of remaining possible answers
-9) Guesses word "W" and gets feedback (i.e., which letters are black/green/yellow) from the New York Times website
+9) Guesses word "W"
+10) Gets feedback (i.e., which letters are black/green/yellow) from the New York Times website
-10) Subsets the remaining possible answers based on this feedback and repeats steps 1-9
+11) Subsets the remaining possible answers based on this feedback and repeats steps 1-10

 In doing so, it is able to solve all Wordle answers in 6 guesses or fewer, marking a 100% success rate.